Robust Polarization Gradient Cooling of Trapped Ions: Experimental characterization of PGC

-For three-dimensional PGC, residual micromotion is detrimental, especially for weak radial trap potentials.
+For three-dimensional PGC, residual micromotion as one of the crucial heating sources for trapped ions is detrimental, especially for weak radial trap potentials.
 Therefore, we also investigate the influence of micromotion on PGC by adjusting micromotion-compensation voltages.
 The micromotion modulation index $\beta$ is determined from the ratio of the excitation strength at the carrier and the micromotion-sideband frequency.
 We find PGC to be robust against residual micromotion corresponding to a range where the micromotion-compensation DC voltage is changed by $1.6\,$V (corresponding to a displacement of 560(35)\,nm from the trap center) and thus a micromotion-modulation index $\beta\leq 0.1$, see Fig.\,\ref{fig:MMComVolLog.eps}.
 However, micromotion is a decisive factor for three dimensional PGC.
-PGC light heats the ion instead of cooling once the micromotion is not compensated in a proper range.
+Therefore, the residual micromotion has to be compensated within a proper range.
+Otherwise, the ions will be heated up during the cooling time duration of PGC.